vinyll/certbot-install/readme.md

 # Certbot installer

-This process is still valid for Ubuntu 21.04 / 21.10.

 Install latest version of [certbot](https://github.com/certbot/certbot).

-This makes Certbot work on Ubuntu 20.04 Focal.
-Probably for latest Debian as well.
+This makes Certbot is useful since Ubuntu 20.04 Focal.
+Probably for latest Debian as well and is also valid for Ubuntu 21.04 / 21.10.

 ## How to Install